kafka, architecture, security, operations

 For Flink, this might involve namespace separation for jobs, resource quotas per tenant, and isolated state backends.
 The principles are similar to Kafka: balance shared infrastructure efficiency with the isolation requirements of each workload.

-Cloud-based streaming platforms like Confluent Cloud and AWS MSK often provide multi-tenancy features out of the box, including quota management, ACLs, and monitoring.
+Platforms like Conduktor provide comprehensive multi-tenancy features out of the box, including quota management, ACLs, monitoring, and self-service governance portals.
+Cloud-based options like AWS MSK also offer multi-tenancy capabilities.
 However, understanding these concepts remains essential for designing secure and performant streaming architectures.

 Summary